 Do not wait for someone to leave to ask what they know.

-Capture the invisible knowledge your ministry depends on before it becomes a crisis.
+Capture the invisible knowledge your ministry depends on before it becomes urgent.

 Includes: Leader Guide, full kit, editable DOCX